-- you do not directly, indirectly or constructively, own 10% or more of our capital or profits interests (including by reason of your ownership of 10% or more of the capital or profits interests in Sunoco Logistics Partners); - you are not a "controlled foreign corporation" that is related to us (actually or constructively), and you are not a bank that received such note on an extension of credit made pursuant to a loan agreement entered into in the ordinary course of your trade or business; and - (1) you certify in a statement provided to the applicable withholding agent, under penalties of perjury, that you are not a "U.S. person" within the meaning of the Code and provide your name and address, (2) a securities clearing organization, bank or other financial institution that holds customers' securities in the ordinary course of its trade or business and holds the note on your behalf certifies to the applicable withholding agent under penalties of perjury that it, or the financial institution between it and you, has received from you a statement, under penalties of perjury, that you are not a U.S. person and you provide the applicable withholding agent with a copy of such statement, or (3) you hold your note directly through a "qualified intermediary" and certain conditions are satisfied.
+- you do not directly, indirectly or constructively, own 10% or more of our capital or profits interests (including by reason of your ownership of 10% or more of the capital or profits interests in Sunoco Logistics Partners); - you are not a "controlled foreign corporation" that is related to us (actually or constructively); - you are not a bank whose receipt of interest on the notes is in connection with an extension of credit made pursuant to a loan agreement entered into in the ordinary course of your trade or business; and - · interest on the notes is not effectively connected with your conduct of a U.S. trade or business.